Films for Conservation

 George Olah, PhD

 George is a scientist and conservation geneticist, mainly working on parrots and other birds.
 He acquired his Master of Science degree in Zoology at the University of Veterinary Medicine in 2006 in Hungary.
-After his degree he participated in many field based research projects on parrots in Central and South America including Argentina, Mexico, Peru, and Bolivia.
-He worked for the Tambopata Macaw Project in the Peruvian Amazon for several years.
-He also worked in the eco-tourism industry in Peru as lodge manager for one of the largest Peruvian eco-tourist companies.
-When he realized that the human impacts on the habitat of parrot and macaw species were accelerating, he decided to undertake a PhD in conservation biology to enable a scientifically based evaluation of conservation management in the area.
-He completed his degree at The Australian National University in 2016, where subsequently he engaged in research as a Postdoctoral Fellow.
-Currently, he is working for the Natural History Unit of BBC Studios.
+After his degree he participated in many field-based research projects on parrots in Central and South America including Argentina, Mexico, Peru, and Bolivia.
+He worked for the Tambopata Macaw Project and in the eco-tourism industry in the Peruvian Amazon for several years.
+When he realized that the human impacts on the habitat of parrot and macaw species were accelerating, he decided to undertake conservation biology research to enable a scientifically based evaluation of conservation management in the area.
+He completed a PhD degree at The Australian National University in 2016, where subsequently he engaged in conservation genetics research as a Postdoctoral Fellow.
+Currently, he conducts research on the illegal wildlife trade using forensic genomic techniques.
+In parallel with his academic career, he has been working with the Natural History Unit of BBC Studios on several super landmark productions.

 Cintia Garai, PhD